I7-Examples/Bronze/docs/source.txt

 	otherwise stop the action;
 	if player consents, try hinting about silver bell.

-Instead of hinting about the candle when the candle is in storage and the Rose Garden is visited and the Translation Room is unvisited:
+Instead of hinting about the candle when the candle is in Storage-Box and the Rose Garden is visited and the Translation Room is unvisited:
 	say "There is a room here where you might be able to acquire light, but you haven't reached it yet.
 Try exploring further."

 Instead of hinting about the contract book when the Translation Room is unvisited:
 	say "The contract book's script is incomprehensible to you.
 You'll have to find some way to decipher it, or some location that assists you.
 Further exploration of the State Rooms might be in order."

-Instead of hinting about candle when candle is in storage and the Rose Garden is unvisited:
+Instead of hinting about candle when candle is in Storage-Box and the Rose Garden is unvisited:
 	if the location is dark
 	begin;
 		say "It is possible to wander in the dark, for the time being. [more]";